Two tools, two philosophies

 Dify

 Also open-source LLM application platform, but with more production-ready features (tracing, hosting, prompt management).
-Particularly strong if you’re not locked into the OpenAI ecosystem, as it provides excellent support for all LLM providers, including Claude Sonnet 5 and Gemini 3 Pro.
+Particularly strong if you are not locked into the OpenAI ecosystem — excellent support for all LLM providers, including Claude Sonnet 5 and Gemini 3 Pro.

 LangGraph

-Not really an alternative, but LangChain’s evolution.
-If you’re building complex, stateful AI agents, LangGraph is what you’re looking for.
-Now a production-grade solution in 2026 - state machine-based orchestration, human approval checkpoints, persistent memory.
+Not really an alternative, but LangChain's evolution.
+If you are building complex, stateful AI agents, LangGraph is what you are looking for.
+Production-grade in 2026 — state machine-based orchestration, human approval checkpoints, persistent memory.

 The best solution is often to not choose.
 A typical architecture:

-This way, n8n handles integrations (email, CRM, Slack, webhooks), while LangChain handles the heavy AI work.
-This isn’t a compromise - it’s the best of both worlds.
+n8n handles integrations (email, CRM, Slack, webhooks); LangChain handles the heavy AI work.
+Not a compromise — the best of both worlds.

 [n8n Webhook] → [n8n: Data Preparation] → [HTTP Request: LangChain API]